 After an unpromising start – 1 km of roadside walking – you eventually escape into typical Wealden countryside of fields, meadows and the occasional wood.
 At Shipbourne (pronounced Shibbun) you join the Greensand Way for a short section to the hamlet of Dunk's Green, then head south-east along the valley of the River Bourne to Hadlow.
 On this last stretch you find yourself heading towards one of the more peculiar sights you are likely to encounter on a Home Counties walk: a multi-tiered Gothic folly, taller than Nelson's Column.

 Hadlow Tower was built in 1838 by William Barton May as an embellishment to his equally eccentric father's extravagant house in Strawberry Hill Gothic style (“the most singular looking thing I ever saw” according to William Cobbett).
 Much of Hadlow Castle was demolished in 1951 but fortunately the Tower was saved; after a local campaign it has now been beautifully restored.
-It can be visited in summer months on Thursdays only (contact 07913-861979), last entry 3.30pm; admission (2016) is £7 (£5 concessions).

 The walk route also passes Hadlow's other attraction, Broadview Gardens (free entry).
 This is a collection of small landscaped gardens designed by successive generations of horticultural students at Hadlow College.